qcri-social/AIDR/Installation-Instructions.md

 The `aidr-task-manager` module is meant to provide a unified view of the `aidr_predict` database tables that are related to 'aidr tasks' - namely, `document`, `task_assignment`, `document_nominal_labels` and `crisis` tables.
 The various modules of AIDR such as `aidr-tagger-api`, `aidr-tagger` and `aidr-trainer-api` that access these tables will use the aidr-task-manager as the single access point (in phases).
 To enable this, `aidr-task-manager` uses remote EJBs.
 The instructions for enabling access through `aidr-task-manager` are outlined below:

-* Create a new JDBC resource in the server called `JNDI/aidr_task_manager` to match the entry in [persistence.xml](../tree/master/aidr-task-manager/src/main/resources/META-INF/persistence.xml) with `connection pool` set to that of the `aidr_predict database`.
+* Create a new JDBC resource in the Glassfish server, name it as `JNDI/aidr_task_manager` to match the entry in [persistence.xml](../tree/master/aidr-task-manager/src/main/resources/META-INF/persistence.xml) with `connection pool` set to that of the `aidr_predict database`.

 As aidr-task-manager is an EJB module, the build process for aidr-task-manager differs from the other modules:

 * First build using maven.
 This will generate 2 jar files: `aidr-task-manager-1.0.jar` and `aidr-task-manager-client-1.0.jar`.
 Maven will also install these in the local .m2 repository for access by other dependent modules.
 * Next build `aidr-task-managerEAR.ear` file through `mvn install -f pom-ear.xml`.
-* Deploy the aidr-task-managerEAR.ear file to Glassfish.
+* Finally, deploy the aidr-task-managerEAR.ear file to Glassfish.

 # 4. Persister (aidr-persister)

 * Edit [config.properties](../tree/master/aidr-persister/src/main/resources/config.properties):
   1. DEFAULT_PERSISTER_FILE_PATH : This is where the persister will store all tweets on the file system.
 This path should be accessible from the server, so a link to the location must be created on the web server.
-  2. SCD1_URL: This URL is used to download tweets - it should be a path in the persister application, e.g. http://localhost:8080/AIDRPersister/data/persister/

 * Build using maven following the instructions above; this should generate a file `aidr-persister-X.war`
 * Deploy `aidr-persister-X.war` to Glassfish using the instructions above.